top of page

 熱烈地彈琴熱烈地唱

 熱烈地 Passionately; 彈琴 Play piano; 唱 Sing.
 Lyrics from the song "喜氣洋洋" (1979) by Paula Tsui, lyrics by Cheng Kwok Kong.
-The lyrics originally means celebrations but is then used to gloat over another's misfortune.
+The song was originally meant to celebrate happy occasions, but over time it has come to be used ironically to gloat over someone else's misfortune

 =